marcoPTop/TNDev-BackEnd/README.md

 ***Update 01-03-23 update database of User automatic when start application and a scheduling time on Db***<br>
 <br>
 Added the update of the DB through three file types (XML, CSV and JSON) with the shape format <br>
-as shown in the image below; This update takes place at the start of the application and at a <br>
+as shown below; This update takes place at the start of the application and at a <br>
 specific time saved in DB
 <br>